siaflab/petal/patterns.md

 d1 :silence
 ```

-Or you can stop the loop by just passing empty argument to the function.
+Or you can stop the loop by just passing an empty argument to the function.

 ```ruby
 d1